MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/ba--break-on-access-.md

 ---
-title: ba (Break on Access)
+title: "ba (Break on Access)"
-description: The ba command sets a processor breakpoint (often called, less accurately, a data breakpoint).
-This breakpoint is triggered when the specified memory is accessed.
+description: "The ba command sets a processor breakpoint (often called, less accurately, a data breakpoint).
+This breakpoint is triggered when the specified memory is accessed."
 keywords: ["ba (Break on Access) Windows Debugging"] ms.date: 05/23/2017
 topic_type: